ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 ```-rw-r--r-- : chmod 644```

-It means that "dumb" root user took lessons from his mistakes.
+It means that "dumb" root user learned his lesson from his mistakes.
 Surprisingly, it looks pretty secure.
 We should have a look inside this script.

 ![libr_running_script]({{site.url}}/assets/images/library_hijacking/libr_running_script.png)